ashleycoles/laravel-json-asserter/README.md

 ## Usage

-It uses an array to describe the struture and datatypes of the JSON, and then uses the Laravel fluent JSON testing API behind the scenes to generate the assertions
+It uses an array to describe the struture and datatypes of the JSON, and then uses the Laravel fluent JSON testing API behind the scenes to generate the assertions.

 For JSON fields that are simple data-types, you can use `string`, `integer`, `double`, `boolean` and `null` - the same as with Laravel's `whereType()` and `whereAllType()` methods.